Mathematical Economics (B.A.)

 Admission requirements for this program are satisfied by the general requirements for undergraduate admission to the University.

-To satisfy the General Education Major Competency Requirement, Mathematical Economics majors must have a cumulative grade point average of 2.0 in their major courses.
+To satisfy the university bachelor's degree requirement, Mathematical Economics majors must have a cumulative grade point average of 2.0 in their major courses.
+Also, students must receive a grade of ‘C-’ or better in all mathematics, statistics and economics courses.

 |ECO 2010||Principles of Microeconomics||4|